jcoreNL/docker-101-workshop/README.md

 ### Creating an Angular Docker image

 Now we will do a bit more than just copy a file.
-We already created an app with the Angular CLI for you, using the command .
+We already created an app with the Angular CLI for you, using the command `ng new app`.
 Now we need to create a Dockerfile that will first install all dependencies, then run the Angular application.
 Create the Dockerfile in the angular-app directory, with the following contents: